Become a Sight Word Hero!

 Mix and Match

-I match the worksheets and the readers and have many that cover the same words so that the practice opportunities are many.
+I match the worksheets and the readers.
+Many of them cover the same words so there are lots of practice opportunities.
 I work on the same words in a variety of ways over the course a many days or even a few weeks – especially with early learners in Kinder and my little struggling students.
 But, it’s not only for those strugglers.
 The repetition of maintaining word focus helps develop mastery in all students as they work to develop those word identification skills rote.

 Build Complexity with Smooth Transitions and Associations

 These readers from the SUPER Sight Word Schema Builders work on a set of approximately 9 words independently and then cumulate in readers that not only contain all of the words but also have a slightly more complex sentence pattern and have words hidden within their images.
-They were also developed to work on the words in the same grouping as the worksheets in the Sight Word Super Hero resource.
+Additionally, they work on the words in the same grouping as the worksheets in the Sight Word Super Hero resource.

 Differentiated Guided Reading